k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: logic in amulet/tool naming after 3.6.7 merge
 - Fix: the Riders being disintegrated and not leaving a corpse
 - Fix: monster jumping logic
+- Monsters flagged as a lord/prince don't spawn with eroded gear